emer/leabra/README.md

 # Current Status / News

-* August 2024: Currently updating Leabra to v2 using the updated emergent toolkit for logging, looper control mechanisms, and simplified GUI management, along with updates to use the [Cogent Core](https://cogentcore.org/core) GUI framework, which allows running models directly on the web browser, and is in general much more robust, performant, and looks better too!
+* October 2024: Finished initial update to v2 using the updated emergent toolkit for logging, looper control mechanisms, and simplified GUI management, along with updates to use the [Cogent Core](https://cogentcore.org/core) GUI framework, which allows running models directly on the web browser, and is in general much more robust, performant, and looks better too!
 The [Comp Cog Neuro sims](https://github.com/CompCogNeuro/sims) are being updated so they all run on the web, which should be much easier for students.
-We are probably not going to update most of the special algorithm code (definitely not PVLV, probably not PBWM, etc), which is much improved in the [axon](https://github.com/emer/axon) framework.
-In general, Leabra will be maintained henceforth as a simpler teaching-oriented package.
-Researchers are encouraged to use axon instead.
+The special algorithm code (Deep, Hip, PBWM, RL) are implemented as special layer and path types, with switch cases, not as Go subtypes.
+This is overall much simpler, and would allow a future GPU version.
+In general, research users are encouraged to transition to the [axon](https://github.com/emer/axon) framework, while Leabra remains algorithmically frozen.

 * Nov 2020: Full Python conversions of CCN sims complete, and [eTorch](https://github.com/emer/etorch) for viewing and interacting with PyTorch models.